Croatia Public Health Maymester Study Abroad will be held in 2021!!!

 Both these faculty members are excited about the new opportunities afforded by a tailored and specialized public health study abroad program, the first of it's kind in Croatia.

 There are 2 undergraduate and 2 graduate classes offered in the Croatia Public Health program.
-HPRB 4180, Health Issues in Croatia, and EHSC 4900, Global and Environmental Public Health Issues, focus on the various aspects of public health as Croatia transitions from a socialist lead country to a free market economy.
-Topics that will be covered include, ancient public health such as hygiene and infectious disease, quarantine and sanitation, as well as injury prevention, special population health issues, water pollution, the impact of tourism on the environment, the lasting effect of war on population health, and chronic disease prevalence.
-Graduate courses HPRB 7160, Croatia: Health Issues in a Transitional Country, and EHSC 7900, Integrative Global Environmental and Public Health Issues, each take a deeper look at the health issues relevant today in Croatia.
+HPRB 4180, Health Issues in Croatia, and EHSC 4900S, Global and Environmental Public Health Issues, focus on the various aspects of public health as Croatia transitions from a socialist lead country to a free market economy.
+Topics that will be covered include, ancient public health such as hygiene and infectious disease, quarantine and sanitation, as well as injury prevention, special population health issues, water pollution, the impact of tourism on the environment, the lasting effect of war on population health, the Mediterranean diet and health, and chronic disease prevalence.
+Graduate courses HPRB 7160, Croatia: Health Issues in a Transitional Country, and EHSC 7900S, Integrative Global Environmental and Public Health Issues, each take a deeper look at the health issues relevant today in Croatia.

 The courses are taught by UGA faculty, but daily visits to hospitals, clinics, and other public health institutions supplement the course content.
 Also, local experts and public health colleagues give lectures and accompany students on field trips throughout the country.

 Students must register for 6 credit hours.
 Students are required to keep a daily journal of notes and reflections, often lead by daily questions provided by faculty.
 In addition, attendance at all course events is required, as is participation at each event.
+A few required written assignments are submitted during the program.
 A research paper is due in the middle of July, which is also when the journals will be submitted.
 Two classes are held on the UGA campus before departing for Croatia.
 While we are traveling in Croatia, we schedule class times as needed.

 From the far eastern part of Croatia, the program travels west, to the coast, first visiting Opatija and then the Istrian peninsula.
 Colleagues at the Institute of Public Health in Rijeka will present information about chronic diseases and the programs in place to address these problems.
 A local doctor at the nearby public hospital will guide the students on a tour of this interesting facility and answer student questions about how the public hospital serves the needs of the local population.
 Students will also see the Roman amphitheater in Pula and have lunch on the Adriatic coast.
 Students will stay in a Opatija hotel for about 2 nights.